9 Steps to Start Researching Your Competitors

 #5 Conduct a survey to do research on competitors

 Suppliers can also be suppliers for your competitors.
-Why you not try to draw out information about your competitors from them?
+Why do you not try to draw out information about your competitors from them?

 #7 Look at their offer